 4. Comprehensive Coverage: From weather impacts to modern horticultural practices, the syllabus addresses all major areas of agriculture.

-In 2025, several entrance exams will be conducted across India for admission into undergraduate and postgraduate agriculture programs at prestigious institutions.
+Several entrance exams are conducted across India for admission into undergraduate and postgraduate agriculture programs at prestigious institutions.
 These exams evaluate students' knowledge of agricultural sciences, general aptitude, and subject-specific expertise.
 Below is a detailed overview of the key agricultural entrance exams:

 Preparation Tips: